Security-Onion-Solutions/securityonion-docs/conference.rst

 Security Onion Conference 2019 is scheduled for Friday, October 4, 2019 and `registration is now open <https://socaugusta2019.eventbrite.com>`_!

-*Speaker Lineup*
+**Speaker Lineup**

+| Wes Lambert
-Wes Lambert - Augmenting the Onion: Facilitating Enhanced Detection and Response with Open Source Tools
+| *Augmenting the Onion: Facilitating Enhanced Detection and Response with Open Source Tools*

-Chris Sanders and Stef Rand - Creativity, Intelligence, and Security Analyst Thinking Modes
+| Chris Sanders and Stef Rand
+| *Creativity, Intelligence, and Security Analyst Thinking Modes*

+| Josh Brower
-Josh Brower - Constructing Your Playbook within Security Onion
+| *Constructing Your Playbook within Security Onion*

+| Wylie Bayes
-Wylie Bayes - Building a Detection Lab with SecurityOnion
+| *Building a Detection Lab with SecurityOnion*

+| Bryant Treacle
-Bryant Treacle - Finding traffic anomalies using SSL certificates
+| *Finding traffic anomalies using SSL certificates*

-Benjamin Klimkowski and Sean Eyre - Peeling Back the Layers: Using Security Onion to See Adversary Activity through All Phases of the Kill Chain
+| Benjamin Klimkowski and Sean Eyre
+| *Peeling Back the Layers: Using Security Onion to See Adversary Activity through All Phases of the Kill Chain*

+| Doug Burks
-Doug Burks - State of the Onion
+| *State of the Onion*

 Security Onion Conference 2018
 ------------------------------